Sydney Symphony’s Cocktail Hour series is an intimate affair curated by a member of the orchestra and usually involves a handful of their colleagues.

 It was first performed as a surprise in 1870 with a small band of musicians arranged on a staircase at the couple’s villa at Tribschen on Lake Lucerne, Switzerland.

 Part of its legend is the short trumpet part that conductor Hans Richter had to teach himself to play in secret on a boat on the lake.
-David Ellis made the one-minute appearance for this before taking the rest of the night off.
+SSO Principal Trumpet David Elton makes the one-minute appearance for this before taking the rest of the night off.

-This 11-minute gem made the perfect companion to the Idyll with Osborne, second violin Emily Long, violists Justin Williams and Amanda Verner and cellists Timothy Nankervis and Elizabeth Neville all working together seamlessly in the smooth and lush opening – think Four Last Songs or Metamorphosen – before the sudden interruption two minutes in with shuddering tremolos and dramatic solo violin arpeggios.
+Like Wagner, Richard Strauss was a master of the big moment, especially in his tone poems, but his last opera Capriccio opens with an 11-minute gem of a string sextet, which makes the perfect companion to the Idyll.
+Osborne, second violin Emily Long, violists Justin Williams and Amanda Verner and cellists Timothy Nankervis and Elizabeth Neville all work together seamlessly in the smooth and lush opening – think Four Last Songs or Metamorphosen – before the sudden interruption two minutes in with shuddering tremolos and dramatic solo violin arpeggios.

 Benjamin Britten was just 19 and in his final year at the Royal College of Music when he wrote his Sinfonietta, prompting one of his examiners to ask, “What’s an English public schoolboy doing writing music like this?”

-Introducing the work broadcaster and harpist Genevieve Lang said “there’s a lot going on” in the three movements, with highlights that include an unaccompanied violin duet, lively interplay in the woodwinds and Todd Gibson-Cornish’s bassoon paired with Harvey’s horn for an arching pastoral section.
+Introducing the work, broadcaster and harpist Genevieve Lang says “there’s a lot going on” in the three movements, with highlights that include an unaccompanied violin duet, lively interplay in the woodwinds and Todd Gibson-Cornish’s bassoon paired with Harvey’s horn for an arching pastoral section.